josephguillaume/hydromad/docs/CONTRIBUTING.md

 ## Code of Conduct

 Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
 By contributing to this project, you agree to abide by its terms.
+Note that `hydromad` is not yet part of ROpenSci, such that not all reporting procedures are yet available.